Rancho Camulos: Grounds

 To the west of the main house is a large California Black Walnut (Juglans californica) tree that was most likely planted by Juventino del Valle in the 1860s.
 It measures 25 ft in circumference and its branches spread out almost half an acre (2,000 m²).
 It is believed to be the largest Black Walnut tree in the area.

 The wooden chapel was constructed around 1867, replacing a makeshift chapel that had been set up in 1861.
 After the secularization of the missions, this chapel became known as the "lost mission", the only place of worship between Mission San Fernando and Mission San Buenaventura.
 Directly to the northwest of the chapel is a bell structure.
 It originally contained three bells on a freestanding frame, which were used to call worshipers to Mass.
 The largest and a second, slightly smaller bell were cast at Kodiak, Alaska.
 The smaller one had previously been used at Mission San Fernando and may have been relocated to Camulos by Antonio del Valle when he was administrator at San Fernando.
 The third, and smallest bell, is missing.

-The exact dates of construction of the barn, gas station, and bunkhouse are unknown, but the American Craftsman style of architecture indicates it was between 1910 to 1916, when this was popular.
+The exact dates of construction of the barn, gas station, and bunkhouse are unknown, but the American Craftsman style of architecture indicates it was between 1910 and 1916, when this was popular.
 The barn is located to the northwest of the living quarters, in the main work area.
 The gas station and bunkhouse are not depicted on the map.

 The small adobe, next to the highway, was built by Nachito del Valle.
 This Spanish Colonial Revival house was constructed around 1920.
 It was damaged severely in the 1994 earthquake.
 Since its reconstruction, it has served as the museum's visitor center.

 The schoolhouse, constructed in 1930, was the last structure to be built on the property.
 It was built by Rübel for his and his bookkeeper's families and designed to match the main adobe.

 Few buildings are left on the north side of the highway.
 The most notable are the wooden Southern Pacific saltbox-style section house and workers' bunkhouse, both built in 1887.
 A train depot and post office both stood in this area, but have been torn down.
 Three extant farmworkers' bungalows, built by the Del Valle family in 1916, are located west of the section house.